-• Joint Statement of the U.S.-Georgia Strategic Partnership Commission's Working Group on Defense and Security
+U.S.-Georgia Strategic Partnership Commission Working Group on Democracy and Good Governance

 A Brief History of the U.S.-Georgia Strategic Partnership Commission: